Balance & Dizziness

 Most people don’t understand that they have decreased balance until it is too late and they fall.
 Falls are the number one cause of death from injury in the US and also cause millions of fractures and injuries each year.
 Most of this can be prevented with the right physical therapy treatments.

 Our treatment is uniquely designed to your needs.
 We have a computerized balance evaluation computer called a Neurocom which measures many factors responsible for your unsteadiness including; Reaction time and tendencies to lose your balance in a particular direction.
 This assessment gives us the ability to create a specifically designed treatment program for your unique issues of balance.
 This gives you great results.
 Many of our patients no longer have to use canes or walkers to walk anymore, allowing them a greater freedom and safety.
-Click Make an Appointment or call us today!
+Click Make an Appointment or contact us today at Algonquin, IL center!